JoelCantero/frontend-nanodegree-feedreader/README.md

 ## Getting started
 You have two options:

 The first one is running this application locally, you can clone this repo.
+Then, you have to execute index.html to see this website.
+Above all, you can see Jasmine Test.

 On the other hand, you can view online version [here](https://joelcantero.github.io/frontend-nanodegree-feedreader/)